 Combined Climate Extreme Index

 The goal of this diagnostic is to compute time series of a number of extreme events: heatwave, coldwave, heavy precipitation, drought and high wind.
 Then, the user can combine these different components (with or without weights).
 The result is an index similar to the Climate Extremes Index (CEI; Karl et al., 1996), the modified CEI (mCEI; Gleason et al., 2008) or the Actuaries Climate Index (ACI; American Academy of Actuaries, 2018).
 The output consists of a netcdf file containing the area-weighted and multi-model multi-metric index.
-This recipe can be applied to data with any temporal resolution, and the running average is computed based on the user-defined window length (e.g. a window length of 5 would compute the 5-day running mean when applied to data, or 5-month running mean when applied to monthly data).
+This recipe expects data of daily temporal resolution, and the running average is computed based on the user-defined window length (e.g. a window length of 5 would compute the 5-day running mean).

 In recipe_extreme_index.yml, after defining the area and reference and projection period, the weigths for each metric selected.
 The options are